chrisnoonan98675/site/xl-deploy/how-tos/set-up-telnet-in-xl-deploy-and-on-a-target-host.markdown

 1. After you have started the Telnet Server, open a command prompt as the Administrator user on the remote host and enter the command tlntadmn config mode=stream to enable stream mode.

 When the Telnet server is enabled any user that is in the Administrators group or that is in the TelnetClients group and that has the Allow logon locally privilege can log in using Telnet.
 See the Microsoft Technet to learn [how to grant a user or group the right to logon locally on Windows Server 2008 R2](http://technet.microsoft.com/en-us/library/ee957044(WS.10).aspx).

+## Domain accounts

+For the TELNET connection type, domain accounts must be specified using the old-style domain syntax, e.g `DOMAIN\USER`.